Updated November 17, 2022

 Once the pain is under control, your doctor may prescribe breathing exercises to strengthen your lungs.
 Compression wraps are no longer recommended because they restrict breathing and put you at risk of developing pneumonia or partial lung collapse.

-You will need to rest at first.
+You will need to rest.
 Stay active but avoid strenuous movements, heights, and participating in contact sports.
 A fall or hard impact could re-fracture the ribs and cause even further complications.

 Icing the area and taking oral pain relievers can help mitigate the pain.
 If that doesn’t seem enough, a doctor may prescribe an anesthesia injection.